This is a detailed comparison of ACE and AFAA personal training certifications.

 By the time I’m through with this comparison, you’d be able to determine which one suits you best.
 Count on my 10+ years experience; you’re in safe hands.

 Let’s do this!

-Hey ladies and gentlemen and welcome to my article on AFAA vs ACE in 2019.
+Hey ladies and gentlemen, welcome to my article on AFAA vs ACE in 2021.

 I know from tons of experience that choosing the right personal training certification can be very difficult.

-At the end of this article, you will have an exact idea of which of these two certifications is the better option for you.
+At the end of this article, you will have an exact idea of which of these two personal trainer certifications is the better option for you.

 AFAA vs ACE Quick information

 Below is a brief description of ACE and AFAA certifications.